+COMMUNITY EMPLOYMENT

-- Community Employment Community Employment (Extended Services) Noble founded the state's first Community Employment in 1986, and it's the primary goal for adults we serve.
-This customized personnel service supports people with disabilities who want to work in the community by helping employers hire, train and support the individual's career success. - Career Discovery Experience Classes (CDE) (PV08) are time-limited, outcomedriven classes that teach "soft" and "technical" job skills with the goal of securing a job through Community Employment.
-Pre-Vocational Classes are offered in both Central and Eastern Indiana. - Entrepreneurship provides the time and space for individuals interested in entrepreneurial efforts to complete their work.
-For example, an individual interested in creating artwork to sell will have the tools, space and time to complete pieces that can be sold at Noble events, local art fairs, and through online venues.
-Individuals may choose to collaborate with local artists or create pieces on their own. - Volunteer Work connects individuals with volunteer opportunities at non-profits in the community, with some work completed at Noble in collaboration with community volunteers.
-The goal is to help the individual give back as well as develop job skills. - Noble Employment & Workforce Services (N.E.W.S.) provides supervised work opportunities in Central Indiana, with small groups working at various companies on a contract basis making at least minimum wage.
-N.E.W.S. employees are supervised by one or more Noble staff at each site. - Ticket to Work helps Social Security beneficiaries return to work through our Community Employment service.
-There are many protections and supports available to you.
-As an approved Ticket to Work provider, our knowledgeable staff will guide you through the process, making sure you understand how working may affect your benefits and how to use Work Incentives most effectively.
+Noble founded the state's first Community Employment in 1986, and it's the primary goal for adults we serve.
+This customized personnel service supports people with disabilities who want to work in the community by helping employers hire, train and support the individual's career success.
+Extended services are ongoing employment support services that enable an individual to maintain integrated competitive employment in a community setting.
+Individuals must be employed in a community-based competitive job that pays at least minimum wage to access this service.

+CAREER DISCOVERY EXPERIENCE (CDE) (PV08)

+These time-limited, outcome-driven classes teach "soft" and "technical" job skills with the goal of securing a job through Community Employment.
+Pre-Vocational Classes are offered in both Central and Eastern Indiana.

+NOBLE EMPLOYMENT and WORKFORCE SERVICES (N.E.W.S.)

+N.E.W.S. provides supervised work opportunities in Central Indiana, with small groups working at various companies on a contract basis making at least minimum wage.
+N.E.W.S. employees are supervised by one or more Noble staff at each site.
+Formerly known as Work Crews.